Buying a second home

 When you apply for a home loan, lenders calculate your debt-to-income ratio by using these steps:

-- Add up the amount you pay each month for debt and recurring financial obligations (such as credit cards, car loans and leases, or student loans but not monthly expenses like electric or phone bills).
+- Add up the amount you pay each month for debt such as credit cards, car loans and leases or student loans.
 Be sure to include your existing mortgage payment (including property taxes and insurance) in this number.
+Don’t include utility payments like phone, water and electric bills or living expenses like grocery bills.

-- Add your projected additional monthly mortgage payment to your debt total from step 1.
+- Add your projected future mortgage payment (principal, interest, taxes, insurance, HOA or condo dues) to your debt total from step 1.

-- Divide that total number by your monthly pre-tax income.
+- Divide that total number by your gross monthly income.
 The resulting percentage is your debt-to-income ratio.

 How to lower your debt-to-income ratio